senior-design-21-22/gama/README.md

   - 5-cs3000.ipynb
       - This page is our page for CS 3000.
 Purpose - Provide more information for students about CS 3000 course

-Currently experiencing issues connecting Jupyter Lab to Xeus-Cling C++ Kernel for future use.
-All code in master branch is bug free
+Bug Report: Currently experiencing issues connecting Jupyter Lab to Xeus-Cling C++ Kernel for future use.
+All code in master branch is bug free.

+Code Performance and Testing: Code runs perfectly.
+Successfully tested on Windows, Linux, and macOS machines.